 The Mercedes-Benz OM660 engine has inherently low measured exhaust emissions.
 The UB CSC design team took steps to further lower the measured combustion emissions and thereby lower the calculated E-score.
-The 2016 UB CSC design team has implemented a system to control a system to control oxides of nitrogen, hydrocarbons, and particulate matter (PM) output.
+The 2017 UB CSC design team has implemented a system to control a system to control oxides of nitrogen, hydrocarbons, and particulate matter (PM) output.
 A diesel oxidation catalyst and a diesel particulate filter were used collectively to decrease these emissions [4].

-The oxidation catalyst was used to reduce the hydrocarbon, carbon monoxide, and NOx levels by converting each one to H_2O , CO_2 , and NO2, respectively.
+The oxidation catalyst was used to reduce the hydrocarbon, carbon monoxide, and NOx levels by converting each one to H_2O , CO_2 , and NO_2 , respectively.
 The water and carbon dioxide exit the tailpipe as harmless compounds, while the particulate filter uses the nitrogen dioxide downstream.
-Figure 3 demonstrates the effect the Emitec DOC had on emissions testing using the Briggs & Stratton/Daihatsu DM-954DT previously used in the 2015 snowmobile.
-During emissions testing, the DOC reduced NOx by 117 g/hr., a 42% reduction.
+Figure 3demonstrates the effect the Emitec/Continental DOC had on emissions.
+During emissions testing, the DOC reduced NOx by a 47% reduction on average, as shown in Figure 4.